 - 1. At the end of each sampling day and prior to shipping or storage, COC entries will be made for all samples and COCs will be filled out for all samples.
 Information on the COCs will be checked against field logbook entries. - 2.
 At the bottom of each COC form is a space for the signatures of the persons relinquishing and receiving the samples and the time and date that the transfer occurred.
-Usually either the Sample Processing Coordinator (SPC) or Field Supervisor (FS) will relinquish the samples.
 The time that the samples were relinquished should match.
 Each COC form must be appropriately signed and dated by the sampling personnel.
-The person who relinquishes custody of the samples must also sign this form. - 3.
-The COC form should not be signed until the information has been checked for inaccuracies by the FS.
+The person who relinquishes custody of the samples must sign this form.

+- 3. The COC form should not be signed until the information has been checked for inaccuracies by the FTL.
 All changes should be made by drawing a single line through the incorrect entry and initialing and dating it.
 Revised entries should be made in the space below the entries.
 Any blank lines remaining on the COC form after corrections are made should be marked out with single lines that are initialed and dated.
 This procedure will preclude any unauthorized additions. - 4.
 At the bottom of each COC form is a space for the signatures of the persons relinquishing and receiving the samples and the time and date that the transfer occurred.
 The time that the samples were relinquished should match exactly the time they were received by another party.
 Under no circumstances should there be any time when custody of the samples is undocumented. - 5.
 If samples are sent by a commercial carrier not affiliated with the laboratory, such as Federal Express (FedEx) or United Parcel Service (UPS), the name of the carrier should be recorded on the COC form.
 Any tracking numbers supplied by the carrier should be also entered on the COC form.
 The time of transfer should be as close to the actual drop-off time as possible.
-After the COC forms are signed and the "pink" copy has been removed, they should be sealed inside the transfer container. - 6.
+After the COC forms are signed, they should be sealed inside the transfer container. - 6.
 If errors are found after the shipment has left the custody of sampling personnel, a corrected version of the forms must be made and sent to all relevant parties.
 Minor errors can be rectified by making the change on a copy of the original with a brief explanation and signature.
 Errors in the signature block may require a letter of explanation. - 7.
-Upon completion of the field sampling event, the FS will be responsible for submitting all COC forms to be copied.
+Upon completion of the field sampling event, the FTL will be responsible for submitting all COC forms to be copied.

-Custody Seal
+Custody Seals